-The Trustees noted the roots of the doctrine in the 17th and 18th centuries, submitting that it appears to have two foundations.
-The first is the wish of the courts that obligations either to transfer property to pay creditors or to support a wife or children should not fail because of a defect in the formalities necessary to transfer the property intended to meet the debts or provide that maintenance: see Tollet v Tollet.5 In that case, a husband had power to convey property to his wife by deed.
+The Trustees noted that the doctrine is one of some antiquity with its roots in the 17^{th} and 18^{th} centuries, submitting that it appears to have two foundations.
+The first is the wish of the courts that obligations either to transfer property to pay creditors or to support a wife or children should not fail because of a defect in the formalities necessary to transfer the property intended to meet the debts or provide that maintenance: see Tollet v Tollet8.
+In that case, a husband had power to convey property to his wife by deed.
 He attempted to do so by a will under his hand and seal.
-The Court gave effect to the will as a conveyance on the ground that a defective execution would be aided in equity:

-it being the duty of every man to pay his debts and a husband or father to provide for his wife and child.
+The Court gave effect to the will as a conveyance on the ground that a defective execution would be aided in equity "it being the duty of every man to pay his debts and a husband or father to provide for his wife and child".

-The second foundation is a line of cases concerning covenants to transfer or appoint property where the court would enforce the covenant and construe it as a transfer if the covenant was for consideration (including marriage): see, for example, Bramhall v $Hall^6$ where the claim by the widow of an illegitimate son failed.
+The second foundation is a line of cases concerning covenants to transfer or appoint property where the court would enforce the covenant and construe it as a transfer if the covenant was for consideration (including marriage): see for example Bramhall v Hall9 where the claim by the widow of an illegitimate son failed.
 This line of cases appears to be the explanation for the reference to consideration (in Snell's Equity and other textbooks).